-46-48 Trade and Development
+48-56 Trade and Development

 - 4 INTD-201 International Studies Theory and Practice

-- 4 POLI-131 World Affairs
+- 4 POLI-131 International Relations

 - 4 ECON-201 Principles of Macroeconomics

-- 4 ECON-202 Principles of Microeconomics
+4 ECON-202 Principles of Microeconomics

-- 4 ECON-338 International Political Economy
+4 ECON-338 International Political Economy

-- or ECON-335 Economic Development
+or ECON-335 Economic Development

-- or POLI-333 Development, Globalization and Society
+or POLI-333 Development, Globalization and Society

-- 4 History of any non-U.S. region
+4 History of any non-U.S. region

-- 8 Upper-level internationally-focused courses in economics, management, marketing, or luxury brand marketing and management, ecology, earth and environmental science, or environmental studies
+8 Upper-level internationally-focused courses in economics, management, marketing, or luxury brand marketing and management, ecology, earth and environmental science, or environmental studies

-- 4 One upper-level, non-U.S.-based course in political science, sociology or anthropology.
+4 One upper-level, non-U.Sbased course in political science, sociology or anthropology

+4 POLI-205 Research Methods

-- 8 Relevant electives (two courses)
+4 Relevant electives (one course)

-- 2-4 Senior seminar/capstone
+2-4 Senior seminar/capstone

-Completion of 202 level of modern language
+Completion of the equivalent of 8SH at the 200-level of a world language

-Minor in International Studies.
+Minor in International Studies

 International studies is a superb complement to a number of other majors.
 Students may choose to minor in international studies by completing 24 semester hours in a focus area.
 Only courses completed with a grade of C- or above may be counted toward the minor.
 No more than eight semester hours may be taken at the 100 level.
-It is strongly recommended that all students minoring in international studies take INTD- 201 International Studies Theory and Practice.

-Double-counting restriction for interdisciplinary minors: only 8 semester hours of this minor may be double-counted toward the student's major.
+Only 8 semester hours of this minor may be double-counted toward the student's major.

-24 Diplomacy
+Diplomacy

-- 4 Non-U.S. history
+4 Non-U.S. history

-- 4 Non-U.S. literature or religion
+4 Non-U.S. literature or religion

-- 8 Political science (two courses, non-U.S.-based, POLI-131 World Affairs encouraged)
+8 Political science: Two courses, non-U.Sbased, POLI-131 International Relations encouraged

-- 4 Economics (ECON-202 Principles of Microeconomics, ECON-338 International Political Economy, or ECON-335 Economic Development encouraged)
+4 Economics: ECON-201 Principles of Macroeconomics, ECON-338 International Political Economy, or ECON-335 Economic Development encouraged

-- 4 Relevant elective
+4 INTD-201 International Studies Theory and Practice

-24 Comparative Cultures
+Comparative C ultures

-- 4 Introductory anthropology
+4 Introductory anthropology

-- 4 Non-U.S. upper-level anthropology
+4 Non-U.S. upper-level anthropology

-- 4 Non-U.S. literature or art history
+4 Non-U.S. literature or art history

-- 4 Religious studies or philosophy
+4 Religious studies or philosophy

-- 4 Non-U.S. history
+4 Non-U.S. history

-- 4 Relevant elective
+4 INTD-201 International Studies Theory and Practice

-24 Trade and Development
+Trade and Deve elopment

-- 4 ECON-201 Principles of Macroeconomics
+4 ECON-201 Principles of Macroeconomics

-- 4 ECON-338 International Political Economy
+4 ECON-338 International Political Economy

-- or ECON-335 Economic Development
+or ECON-335 Economic Development

-- or POLI-333 Development, Globalization and Society
+or POLI-333 Development, Globalization and Society

-- 4 History of any non-U.S. region
+4 History of any non-U.S. region

-- Two upper-level internationally-focused courses in economics, management, marketing, luxury brand marketing and management, ecology, earth and environmental sciences, or environmental studies (two courses)
+8 Two upper-level internationally-focused courses in economics, management, marketing, luxury brand marketing and management, ecology, earth and environmental sciences, or environmental studies

-- 4 Relevant elective

-INTERNATIONAL STUDIES COURSES
+4 INTD-201 International Studies Theory and Practice

+4 4 8 4 4 Comparative C 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4

+International Studies Courses